 What degree will I earn?
 Will I be eligible for credentials?

-- Upon successful completion you will earn a Health Science Associate in Science Degree
+- Upon successful completion you will earn a Health Science Associate in Applied Science Degree

 - Upon successful completion of the Radiologic Imaging option (didactic and clinical courses), students will be eligible to take the American Registry of Radiologic Technologist's (ARRT) post primary certification examination in CT or Mammography.